-13.8 Arbitration
+14.9 Arbitration

-- A. If the grievance is not settled in accordance with this Article, the F.O.P. (on behalf of the grievant) may request arbitration, by providing a written request to the City of Pensacola Chief Human Resources Officer or his/her designee not later than thirty (30) days after receipt of the Step 2 response or, if a timely Step 2 response is not received, within thirty (30) days from the day the Step 2 response was due.
+A. If the grievance is not settled in accordance with this Article, the F.O.P. (on behalf of the grievant) may request arbitration, by providing a written request to the City of Pensacola Chief Human Resources Officer\or his/her designee not later than thirty (30) days after receipt of the Step 3 response or, if a timely Step 3 response is not received, within thirty (30) days from the day the Step 3 response was due.
 The request shall set forth the specific provision(s) of the Agreement claimed to have been violated.
-If the request to arbitrate is not received by City of Pensacola Chief Human Resources Officer or his/her designee within the thirty (30) day limit, the Employer's Step 2 response shall be final and binding upon the grievant and the F.O.P. - B. The parties to this Agreement will request that an impartial neutral panel of seven (7) arbitrators that reside in the State of Florida from the Federal Mediation and Conciliation Service be assigned to hear the matter.
+If the request to arbitrate is not received by City of Pensacola Chief Human Resources Officer or his/her designee within the thirty (30) day limit, the Employer's Step 3 response shall be final and binding upon the grievant and the F.O.P.

+B. The parties to this Agreement will request that an impartial neutral panel of seven (7) arbitrators that reside in the State of Florida from the Federal Mediation and Conciliation Service be assigned to hear the matter.
+The parties may mutually agree to select an arbitrator without utilizing FMCS.
+However, if they can't mutually agree on an arbitrator within a reasonable amount of time then the parties will utilize FMCS.
 This Grievance procedure and the arbitration shall be exclusive to the FOP.
 Therefore, subject to Sections 447.301 and 447.401, Florida Statutes or other applicable laws, no bargaining unit member may file a grievance or request arbitration without the written authorization from the Union.
 The arbitration shall be conducted under the rules set forth in this Agreement.
-Subject to provisions contained herein, the arbitrator shall have the jurisdiction and authority to decide a grievance as defined in this Article, and to enforce compliance with the terms and conditions of the Agreement. - (1) Arbitrability: Issues of arbitrability shall be bifurcated from the substantive issues(s) and, whenever possible, determined by means of a hearing conducted by conference call.
+Subject to provisions contained herein, the arbitrator shall have the jurisdiction and authority to decide a grievance as defined in this Article, and to enforce compliance with the terms and conditions of the Agreement.

+(1)Arbitrability: Issues of arbitrability shall be bifurcated from the substantive issues(s) and, whenever possible, determined by means of a hearing conducted by conference call.
 The parties may jointly select an arbitrator or utilize FMCS to obtain an arbitrator for this conference call hearing.
 However, if the parties can't mutually agree on an arbitrator then either party may request a panel list of seven (7) arbitrator names from FMCS.
 The strikeout method shall be utilized with the person requesting said panel to strike first.
 The arbitrator shall have ten (10) days from the hearing to issue a decision on arbitrability.
-The parties agree that the non-prevailing party at the arbitrability hearing shall be solely liable for the arbitrator's fees not to exceed \$1,000.00 and if said arbitrator's fee exceeds \$1,000.00 then that excess amount shall be equally split between the parties and attorney's fees of the prevailing party up to \$500.00.
+The parties agree that the nonprevailing party at the arbitrability hearing shall be solely liable for the arbitrator's fees not to exceed \$1,000.00 and if said arbitrator's fee exceeds \$1,000.00 then that excess amount shall be equally split between the parties and attorney's fees of the prevailing party up to \$500.00.
 If the issue(s) is/are judged to be arbitrable, a different arbitrator may then be selected using the above method to hear the substantive issue(s) in accordance with the provisions of this agreement.
 All other provisions of this agreement shall remain in full force in effect.